-The AMD Ryzen 3950X was initially scheduled for a September release, but that was pushed back to November over alleged issues with hitting its rated clock speed.
-It was eventually unveiled in November and is set to go on sale on November 25 with a price tag of $750.
-We would expect it to be extremely popular, however, so stock issues may arise and that could see the price go up after launch.
+The AMD Ryzen 3900X was launched alongside the rest of the Ryzen 3000 range in July 2019 at $499.
+The AMD Ryzen 3950X was initially scheduled for a September 2019 release, but that was pushed back to November over alleged issues with hitting its rated clock speed.
+It was eventually unveiled and released in November 2019 for $750.

-The Ryzen 3900X was the flagship chip of this Ryzen generation.
-That is, until the 3950X came along.
+The Ryzen 3900X was the flagship chip of the Ryzen’s third generation (before the 3900XT, that is).
+The 3950X beats both.
 These are both extremely powerful, high-end CPUs.
 They’re arguably HEDT chips, despite their targeting of the more mainstream sector, and their specifications reflect that.
-They’ve each been found faster than Intel’s most capable HEDT CPUs too.
+They’ve each been found faster than Intel’s most capable HEDT CPUs, too.